hhamilto/hurricane-lang/README.md

 # sarina-lang
 ## A Custom Language

 This is a custom toy language that I put together as an exercise.
-The interpreter uses a recursive descent parser and runs in node.
+The interpreter uses a recursive descent parser and runs in [Node.js](https://nodejs.org/).

 The language is entirely contained in `interpreter.js`.
-You can interpret a file by running somthing like this: `node interpreter.js path/to/file.hh`
+You can interpret a file by running something like this: `node interpreter.js path/to/file.hh`

 # Syntax